ItsaMeTuni/calendar-server/docs/rrule-intro.md

 **Possible values for `BYMONTHDAY`:** 1 to 31.
 Caveat: if the month does not have the `BYMONTHDAY` day (like Feb 30), the event will never occur on that month and that day.

 There are many more options and configurations.
-I recommend that you read the RFC 5545 to learn more about it.
+I recommend that you read the [Recurrence Rule section of RFC 5545](https://tools.ietf.org/html/rfc5545#section-3.3.10) to learn more about it.